izikeros/blog/content/posts/posts/2019/2019-07-09-learn_bayesian_methods_in_4_steps_by_reading_and_by_doing.md

 ---
-title: Learn Bayesian methods in 4 steps - by reading and by doing
-started: 2019-07-04
-date: '2019-07-09'
-modified: 2023-01-19
-tags: machine learning, statistics, probability, howto
 Category: Howto
+Date: '2019-07-09'
 Image: /images/learn_bayes/probab_distrib.png
+Modified: '2023-07-12'
-status: Published
+Status: Published
 Summary: This post proposes a 4-step path for learning Bayesian methods.
-The first step is going through the book: "Bayesian methods for hackers", second, using complementary books for probability and statistics, the third, reading How to become a Bayesian in eight easy steps: and last, going through the book full of exercises: "Think Bayes".
+The first step is going through the book "Bayesian methods for hackers", second, using complementary books for probability and statistics, the third, reading How to become a Bayesian in eight easy steps, and last, going through the book full of exercises - "Think Bayes".
+Tags: machine learning, statistics, probability, howto
+Title: Learn Bayesian Methods in 4 Steps - By Reading and by Doing
+started: 2019-07-04
 todo: shorten the summary
 ---
 ## Background